Skip to content

 Overview

 The commands library registers console and chat commands.
-It parses arguments, checks permissions, and routes the handlers for execution.
+It parses arguments, checks permissions, and routes handlers for execution.
 Commands can be run via slash chat or the console and may be restricted to specific usergroups through a CAMI-compliant admin mod.
+Registered commands are stored in lia.command.list keyed by their lowercase name.

 lia.command.add